reachtokish/rctx-contextmenu/README.md

 There are lot of times when you want to customize the right click menu or Context Menu.
 May be you want to add more customized options or even sub options with same look and feel how a native context menu gives.

 ## The solution
 `rctx-contextmenu` gives that flexibility to customize Context Menu.
-You can add options, sub-options with exactly the look and feel how you get when you use the native Context Menu
+You can add options, sub-options with exactly the look and feel how you get when you use the native Context Menu.

+## Key features
+- Append to body or root tag 🎉
+- Customize styling like however you want 👌
+- N level of Sub-Menu 👏
+- Long API list 💪

 ## Table of contents